vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ^XZ
 {% endhighlight %}

-In the code behind the print button, we just replace the three placeholders with the actual values from the user and send the result string to the printer.
-So the whole printing process is done with only one building block.
-In real life we might need to get the sender's address from the ERP system first.
-But to keep it simple we skip this step and just use a fxied sender's address as sample.
+Here's the Building Blocks code that executes when the user presses the **Print Label** button.

 ![image](/assets/2025-05-12/050.png)

+It takes our ZPL code and replaces the three placeholders with the values entered by the user.
+Then, it sends the resulting string to the printer.

+In the real world, you might need to get the sender's address from your ERP system first.
+But to keep it simple for our example, we skip this step and instead use a fixed sender's address.

 ## Result